My Films

 We The People?

-I was not satisfied with merely doing what I was told or following some instructions in classes.
+The now-not-so-young boy was not satisfied with merely doing what he was told or following some instructions in classes.

-I wanted to do something of my own, something original.
-This is why I began to write scripts, trying to build scenes and worlds from nothing.
+The not-so-young boy wanted to do something of his own, something original.
+This is why he began to write scripts, trying to build scenes and worlds from nothing.

-This is my first attempt based on my first-ever script.
+This is my first attempt at coherent filmmaking based on my premature script.
 I see it like a painting, taking pieces of creative ideas and putting together an overall picture, whether impressive or not, at least trying to tell a story.

 Junior Days

 After some experiences, the boy convinced himself that he should continue to be addicted to endless fun and carelessness.
-The world was catching up, chasing him by the tail (yeah, he could be a rat if he wanted, as he wrote so much about them).
+The world, something called college application and a realistic future, was catching up, chasing him by the tail (yeah, he could be a rat if he wanted, as he wrote so much about them).

 There might be a way, he told himself.
 There might be a way to establish a life with pure creativity, a constant fever dream of beauty and art.
 But who knows, who knows what the future holds and how the world will be?